Skip to content

 • He stands for order, experience, and wise leadership.

-• A ruler also had to be able to listen and explain decisions.
+• A ruler also had to listen and be able to explain decisions.

 • He was followed by Yáhuar Huácac.